Prof. Tracy Levett-Jones

 Joanne Lewis is a registered nurse.
 She has over 29 years of nursing experience; 18 years have been in the specialty of palliative care with over a decade as a clinical nurse consultant in palliative care in Western Sydney, Australia.
 She is a Senior Lecturer, Director Health Programs University Technology Sydney (UTS).
 She develops curriculum and co-ordinates undergraduate and post graduate palliative care and aged care subjects.
 Joanne’s research has examined the nature and capacity of social networks and relations for people with advanced disease.
 Her Doctor of Philosophy degree explored the palliative care needs of vulnerable populations within a social capital framework.

 Joanne has led ground breaking work in social capital analysis in health populations and is a pioneer in applying social capital theory to palliative care, aged care and socioeconomic disadvantage.
-Joanne has published widely and regularly reviews for national and international journals.
-She has recently commenced a project to map social capital and health assets to improve social connectedness and wellbeing for people with dementia and their carer(s).
+She has recently commenced projects to map social capital and health assets to improve social connectedness and wellbeing for people with dementia and their carer(s) and narrative writing workshops for these groups.
+Joanne and colleagues have recently developed a short course on Intelligent Kindness.

 Prof. Jane Maguire